tjebbemarchand/performance-matters-1819/README.md

 ![First paint server side rendering](./docs/server-side-first-paint.jpg)

 #### First view
 I want to decrease the time for first paint render.
 On slow 3G connection the first paint render is 9.3 seconds.
-That is a bit to long.
+That is a bit too long.
 I want to achieve this by a couple of steps
  - Remove unused CSS code
  - Merge CSS files